click on location for details

 1 - "Does it rain all day, every day during the rainy season?"

-"No".
+The answer is "No".
 In fact, many days during the rainy season are completely rain free.
-In 2009, Cha am had very little rain .. actually, not nearly enough.
+This rainy season, Chad am has had very little rain .. actually, not nearly enough.

 A common scenario for the middle of the rainy season is a steady downpour at night, clear or overcast mornings and then some rain in the afternoon.